christiantroyandrada/chat-microservices-frontend/README.md

 - Listen to notification events from `/api/notifications`
 - Display in-app notifications
 - Handle push notifications (if enabled)

+## Security & recent enhancements

+This project has implemented several security improvements to align with production best practices.
+Key items:

+- Authentication uses httpOnly cookies set by the backend; Socket.IO handshakes accept cookies for authentication.
+- The frontend should connect to the gateway/nginx (default: `http://localhost:85`) so cookies are sent with requests.
+- WebSocket upgrades are proxied by nginx at `/chat/socket.io/`; ensure nginx preserves Upgrade/Connection headers and cookies.
+- See the backend `SECURITY.md` for a complete audit summary and production checklist.

 ## Building for Production